Understanding Postpartum Psychosis

-While postpartum psychosis directly affects the mother, there are also potential devastating consequences for the child.
+While postpartum psychosis directly affects the mother, the rest of the family feels the effects as well.
 The condition prevents proper bonding between mother and child.
-Often, when a woman becomes hospitalized, the primary responsibility of childcare falls to the father or other family members such as the parents or in-laws.
+Additionally, when a woman is hospitalized, the primary responsibility of child care falls to the father or other family members like the mother’s parents or in-laws.

 Postpartum Psychosis Causes and Risk Factors

 Because postpartum psychosis is so rare, its causes aren’t totally understood.
-Like most postpartum conditions, psychosis can form as the result of the dramatic drop in hormone levels that creates mood and behavioral instability.
+Like most postpartum conditions, psychosis may set in due to the dramatic drop in hormone levels after the birth.
+This drop creates mood and behavioral instabilities.

-These biological changes, combined with the pressure of new responsibilities can trigger psychotic symptoms in women.
+These changes, combined with the pressure of new parental responsibilities, can trigger psychotic symptoms in women.

 Postpartum Psychosis Risk Factors

-In addition to the biological factors as well as the stressful responsibilities of childcare, postpartum psychosis has other risk factors that can make women more vulnerable to developing this mental health condition.
+In addition to the biological factors and the stressful responsibilities of child care, postpartum psychosis has other risk factors that can make women more vulnerable to developing it,

 Here are some of the known risk factors of postpartum psychosis in women:

-- Being previously diagnosed with and treated for bipolar disorder (manic-depressive)
+- Being previously diagnosed with and treated for bipolar disorder (manic depression)